Philanthropy and activism of Madonna: Education and child welfare

-Her efforts have significantly focused on child welfare and education over the years, primarily through her charitable organizations.
 The Ray of Light Foundation, established in 1998, has supported the education of girls in Afghanistan, Pakistan, and other countries, and in Malawi through Raising Malawi which started in 2006.

-Outside of her own charitable organizations, she has donated money and time to these causes.
-She attended Sport Aid's Race Against Time in 1988, designed for children's charities, stating: "Saving the world from hunger and disease is a tall order, but saving a child from starvation or the measles is possible".
+Outside of her own charitable organizations, she has donated money and time by causes established by others.
+She attended Sport Aid's Race Against Time in 1988, designed for children's charities.
 By February 1987, the Make-A-Wish Foundation had arranged a meeting between Madonna and a young leukemia patient, then 9 years old.
 A week prior, a spokesman for Warner Records stated she had "done similar things in the past", but without publicity.
 In early 2003, Madonna kept in touch with a 17-year-old girl with liver cancer through her final days via the Children's Wish Foundation of Canada.
 She has made visits to orphanages, and through the years, Madonna has been reported to have taken all her children on trips to do charitable work, particularly in Malawi.
 After her stop on the 2016 Rebel Heart Tour in Philippines, she visited the Bahay Tuluyan Foundation, a center that provides shelter for orphans and street children and also the Hospicio de San Jose.
 That year, she visited Kenya in Africa.

-Madonna is a patron of the UK-based charity Children of Peace.
+Madonna became a patron of UK-based charity Children of Peace.
 She was part of the organizational committee at a 2009 Raisa Gorbachev Foundation charity gala.
 That year, she donated a personal Dior shoes to benefit Gypsy child education in Romania, and also made a donation in 2007, to an organization that sets up playgrounds in Russia.

-According to Mary Cross, in Madonna: A Biography (2007), she has reportedly donated $21 million to the establishment of Spirituality for Kids, in Los Angeles, a Kabbalah school and an organization that works for schools and young community centers to help children develop into "strong, clear, happy human beings".
+Motivated by her spiritual enthusiasm at that time, Mary Cross, said in Madonna: A Biography (2007), she has reportedly donated $21 million to the establishment of Spirituality for Kids, in Los Angeles, a Kabbalah school and an organization working for schools and young community centers to help children develop into "strong, clear, happy human beings".
 According to Lucy O'Brien in Madonna: Like an Icon, she donated "all her profits from her children's books to the foundation".
-By other estimates, she donated about $22 million for the establishment of the Kabbalist Grammar School For Children (a.k.a The K School) in New York City; a source claimed one of her motivations was because "education means a lot to her".
+Some sources reported she donated about $22 million for the establishment of the Kabbalist Grammar School For Children (a.k.a The K School) in New York City; a source claimed one of her motivations was because "education means a lot to her".